-- Q. What specific test subjects are included in the EJU?
+- Q. What kind of test subjects are included in EJU?

 - Q. Where can I find the scope of the syllabuses?